darinz/PSL/13_recommender_system/02_content-based.md

 4. **Transparency**: Users can understand why items are recommended
 5. **Scalability**: Computationally efficient for large user bases

+**Intuition**: These advantages are like the benefits of having a personal taste expert:
+- **Cold Start Resilience**: Like being able to recommend a new restaurant even if no one has tried it yet (as long as you know its features)
+- **Interpretability**: Like being able to explain "I recommended this because you like Italian food and outdoor seating"
+- **Independence**: Like not needing to know what other people like to make good recommendations
+- **Transparency**: Like being able to show exactly why a recommendation was made
+- **Scalability**: Like being able to handle millions of users efficiently

 ### Limitations and Challenges

 1. **Feature Dependency**: Requires rich item metadata